billinghamj/uber-test-readme/README.md

 it demonstrates clearly how I approach & think about problems - when architecting systems - modularity, flexibility, testing & reuse are all key.

+I implemented providers for 4 email services, rather than the required 2 because I felt it would give me better understanding of the pros/cons of each, and help me decide on the object structure of 'universal' `resilient-mailer` messages.

 ## Trade-offs

 Presently, the system I've created is very basic: it sends emails, and that's